 c.
 Check email addresses

 Check all Primary Guardians have an email address on their profile.
-This information can be found and any gaps filled in by going to Students > Parents & Guardians > Emergency Contact Numbers.
+This information can be found and any gaps filled in by going to Students > Parents & Guardians > Bulk Update > Guardian Contact Details.
 This is particularly important, as the email address functions as the username guardians use to log into the Parent Portal.

 You must also make sure that the email address used on a guardian profile is not also used on a student or staff profile.
 If, for example, a staff profile and guardian profile share the same email address, the system will not know whether they are trying to log in as a staff member or a guardian, and an error will show.
 Therefore, email addresses must be different on every profile.

-If you'd like to check that all parents and students have different email addresses, download this Custom Report Template.
-Go to the Custom Report Writer and select to create a new Custom Report by importing this file. you can then easily see students and their Primary Guardians' email addresses.
+If you'd like to check that all parents and students have different email addresses click the link below to download our Custom Report Template to import into your site.
+Then go to the Custom Report Writer and select to create a new Custom Report by importing this file.
+You can then easily see students and their Primary Guardians' email addresses.

 Step 2 - Decide on your Parent Portal settings